Tomerkoren1/RecSysFinalProj/README.md

 - Create an account for wandb and login on your computer.
 For more details, see https://wandb.ai/site
 - Create a new project
 - Create a new sweep, copy one of our sweep configuration (one per model type) and paste it in your sweep configuration.
-Our sweep configuration files located at the repository root folder.
+Our sweep configuration files located at the 'Sweeps' folder.
 - Open the 'main.py' file and mofify the wand.init entity parameter:
 ```
 wandb.init(project="EnterYourWandbProjectName", entity="EnterYourWandbUserName", config=vars(userArgs))